Nathan Healy

 Alexandria Electricity Prices

-Virginia’s electricity rates have climbed from 12.0 cents per kWh in 2021 to 14.5 cents in 2024, reflecting a concerning upward trend that impacts Alexandria residents’ monthly utility bills.
+Virginia electricity rates have climbed from 12.0 cents per kWh in 2021 to 14.5 cents in 2024, representing a 21% increase over three years.

 Price of Energy: Virginia vs National Average